Parkwalk KI EIS Hero

 Portfolio

-Each investor is expected to have a portfolio of at least 10 early-stage EIS-qualifying technology companies, with a mix of technologies and stages of maturity (from Series A to Series C), although this is not guaranteed.
+Each investor is expected to have a portfolio of at least 10 early-stage, EIS-qualifying, technology companies, with a mix of different technologies and stages of maturity (from Series A to Series C), although this is not guaranteed.

-Since launch, Parkwalk has invested in 169 companies across its funds.
+Since launch, Parkwalk has invested in 193 companies.
 The current portfolio is weighted towards Digital Health & MedTech, AI, Big Data & Software and Life Sciences.

-The two previous Parkwalk Knowledge Intensive Funds have invested in 20 companies to date (November 2023), all co-investments with the Opportunities Fund.
+The three previous Parkwalk Knowledge Intensive Funds have invested in 24 companies to date (December 2024), all of which have also received investment from the Opportunities EIS Fund.

 Top 10 sector breakdown by investment cost (%)